ticapix/identity-in-data-spaces/CONTRIBUTING.md

-# Contributing to IDSA Github for Observability Paper
+# Contributing to IDSA Github Repositories

-This is the working repository of [IDSA](https://www.internationaldataspaces.org) Observability Paper.
+This is the working repository of [IDSA](https://www.internationaldataspaces.org) on identities and identifiers in Data Spaces.

 All issues and pull requests need to be discussed in the Working Group meetings.